maybelchuky/Healthcare-Data-Exploration-and-Visualization/README.md

 ### Project Overview
 ---

 Welcome to the Healthcare Data Exploration and Visualization project!
-In this project, we delve into a comprehensive healthcare dataset using Excel, SQL and Tableau to uncover valuable insights.
-By exploring patient demographics, medical conditions, billing trends, and more, we aim to gain a deeper understanding of healthcare delivery and patient outcomes.
-Through interactive visualizations and analysis, we showcase the power of data exploration and visualization in driving informed decision-making in the healthcare domain.
+In this project, I delve into a comprehensive healthcare dataset using Excel, SQL and Tableau to uncover valuable insights.
+By exploring patient demographics, medical conditions, billing trends, and more, I aim to gain a deeper understanding of healthcare delivery and patient outcomes.
+Through interactive visualizations and analysis, showcasing the power of data exploration and visualization in driving informed decision-making in the healthcare domain.

+### Data Sources
+---
+Healthcare Dataset: Obtained from Kaggle, this synthetic healthcare dataset is provided in CSV format.
+It offers a realistic simulation of healthcare data for analysis, covering patient demographics, medical conditions, and billing information.

 ### About Data
+---

-The dataset was obtained from the [Kaggle Healthcare Dataset](https://www.kaggle.com/datasets/prasad22/healthcare-dataset) This dataset contains sales .
-The data contains 17 columns and 10000 rows:
+The dataset was obtained from the [Kaggle Healthcare Dataset](https://www.kaggle.com/datasets/prasad22/healthcare-dataset) This dataset contains healthcare information over the years.
+The data contains 15 columns and 10,000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |